S&P Global (NYSE:SPGI) Now Covered by The Goldman Sachs Group

-The Goldman Sachs Group initiated coverage on shares of S&P Global (NYSE:SPGI – Get Rating) in a research report released on Tuesday morning, The Fly reports.
-The firm issued a buy rating and a $485.00 price objective on the business services provider’s stock.
+The Goldman Sachs Group started coverage on shares of S&P Global (NYSE:SPGI – Get Rating) in a research report report published on Tuesday, The Fly reports.
+The firm issued a buy rating and a $485.00 price target on the business services provider’s stock.

-Other research analysts also recently issued research reports about the stock.
-Jefferies Financial Group initiated coverage on shares of S&P Global in a research report on Wednesday, March 2nd.
-They set a buy rating and a $453.00 price target for the company.
-Morgan Stanley upped their price target on shares of S&P Global from $470.00 to $480.00 and gave the stock an overweight rating in a research report on Wednesday, March 2nd.
-Robert W. Baird dropped their price objective on shares of S&P Global from $493.00 to $472.00 and set an outperform rating for the company in a research note on Wednesday, March 2nd.
-Oppenheimer dropped their price objective on shares of S&P Global from $540.00 to $497.00 and set an outperform rating for the company in a research note on Wednesday, February 9th.
-Finally, UBS Group dropped their price objective on shares of S&P Global from $520.00 to $486.00 and set a buy rating for the company in a research note on Monday, March 7th.
-One analyst has rated the stock with a hold rating and thirteen have issued a buy rating to the company’s stock.
-According to data from MarketBeat.com, the stock has an average rating of Buy and a consensus price target of $480.15.
+SPGI has been the subject of a number of other research reports.
+Morgan Stanley upped their price objective on shares of S&P Global from $470.00 to $480.00 and gave the stock an overweight rating in a research report on Wednesday, March 2nd.
+JPMorgan Chase & Co. initiated coverage on shares of S&P Global in a research report on Wednesday, March 2nd.
+They issued an overweight rating and a $480.00 price objective for the company.
+Oppenheimer reduced their price target on shares of S&P Global from $540.00 to $497.00 and set an outperform rating for the company in a research report on Wednesday, February 9th.
+StockNews.com downgraded shares of S&P Global from a buy rating to a hold rating in a research report on Wednesday, February 16th.
+Finally, UBS Group reduced their price target on shares of S&P Global from $520.00 to $486.00 and set a buy rating for the company in a research report on Monday, March 7th.
+One analyst has rated the stock with a hold rating and thirteen have issued a buy rating to the company.
+According to data from MarketBeat.com, the company presently has an average rating of Buy and a consensus price target of $480.15.

-The business also recently disclosed a quarterly dividend, which will be paid on Friday, June 10th.
-Stockholders of record on Friday, May 27th will be issued a $0.85 dividend.
-This is a positive change from S&P Global’s previous quarterly dividend of $0.77.
-This represents a $3.40 annualized dividend and a dividend yield of 0.90%.
-The ex-dividend date is Thursday, May 26th.
+The firm also recently disclosed a quarterly dividend, which will be paid on Friday, June 10th.
+Investors of record on Friday, May 27th will be paid a dividend of $0.85 per share.
+This represents a $3.40 annualized dividend and a yield of 0.90%.
+The ex-dividend date of this dividend is Thursday, May 26th.
+This is a boost from S&P Global’s previous quarterly dividend of $0.77.
 S&P Global’s dividend payout ratio is currently 24.62%.

-In other S&P Global news, EVP Steven J. Kemps sold 3,183 shares of the stock in a transaction that occurred on Wednesday, March 2nd.
+In other news, EVP Steven J. Kemps sold 1,591 shares of the stock in a transaction that occurred on Friday, March 4th.
+The shares were sold at an average price of $407.23, for a total value of $647,902.93.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+Also, EVP Steven J. Kemps sold 3,183 shares of the stock in a transaction that occurred on Wednesday, March 2nd.
 The shares were sold at an average price of $404.04, for a total transaction of $1,286,059.32.
-The transaction was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
-Also, insider Dimitra Manis sold 2,636 shares of the stock in a transaction that occurred on Wednesday, March 2nd.
-The stock was sold at an average price of $405.41, for a total transaction of $1,068,660.76.
 The disclosure for this sale can be found here.
-Over the last 90 days, insiders sold 7,410 shares of company stock worth $3,002,623.
-Company insiders own 0.10% of the company’s stock.
+In the last ninety days, insiders have sold 7,410 shares of company stock valued at $3,002,623.
+0.10% of the stock is owned by corporate insiders.

-Institutional investors have recently added to or reduced their stakes in the business.
-Baystate Wealth Management LLC raised its holdings in shares of S&P Global by 96.7% in the 3rd quarter.
-Baystate Wealth Management LLC now owns 59 shares of the business services provider’s stock valued at $25,000 after purchasing an additional 29 shares in the last quarter.
-Industrial Alliance Investment Management Inc. acquired a new stake in shares of S&P Global in the 4th quarter valued at $25,000.
-Carolinas Wealth Consulting LLC raised its holdings in shares of S&P Global by 714.3% in the 4th quarter.
-Carolinas Wealth Consulting LLC now owns 57 shares of the business services provider’s stock valued at $27,000 after purchasing an additional 50 shares in the last quarter.
-Dixon Hughes Goodman Wealth Advisors LLC acquired a new stake in shares of S&P Global in the 4th quarter valued at $28,000.
-Finally, MV Capital Management Inc. raised its holdings in shares of S&P Global by 65.9% in the 3rd quarter.
-MV Capital Management Inc. now owns 68 shares of the business services provider’s stock valued at $29,000 after purchasing an additional 27 shares in the last quarter.
-Institutional investors own 92.90% of the company’s stock.
+Several hedge funds have recently modified their holdings of the company.
+BlackRock Inc. lifted its holdings in shares of S&P Global by 7.3% in the 4th quarter.
+BlackRock Inc. now owns 18,812,872 shares of the business services provider’s stock worth $8,878,360,000 after acquiring an additional 1,277,266 shares during the last quarter.
+State Street Corp lifted its holdings in S&P Global by 3.5% during the 4th quarter.
+State Street Corp now owns 11,274,079 shares of the business services provider’s stock worth $5,320,576,000 after buying an additional 381,402 shares in the last quarter.
+Capital World Investors lifted its holdings in S&P Global by 7.1% during the 4th quarter.
+Capital World Investors now owns 5,955,180 shares of the business services provider’s stock worth $2,810,428,000 after buying an additional 395,484 shares in the last quarter.
+Wellington Management Group LLP lifted its holdings in S&P Global by 4.3% during the 3rd quarter.
+Wellington Management Group LLP now owns 5,918,273 shares of the business services provider’s stock worth $2,514,615,000 after buying an additional 245,047 shares in the last quarter.
+Finally, Capital International Investors lifted its holdings in S&P Global by 2.3% during the 4th quarter.
+Capital International Investors now owns 5,758,638 shares of the business services provider’s stock worth $2,717,673,000 after buying an additional 128,640 shares in the last quarter.
+Hedge funds and other institutional investors own 92.90% of the company’s stock.

 S&P Global, Inc engages in the provision of transparent and independent ratings, benchmarks, analytics and data to the capital and commodity markets worldwide.
 It operates through the following segments: Ratings, Market Intelligence, Platts and Indices.
 The Ratings segment offers credit ratings, research, and analytics to investors, issuers, and other market participants.